MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-speech-to-text.md

 # Speech to Text Reference Architecture

-Help bring everyone into the conversation by converting speech to text messages using **speech to text**.
+Help bring everyone into the conversation using the **Speech to Text** Cognitive Service provided by Azure.

 This article will describe the architecture used in [this sample on GitHub](https://github.com/Azure-Samples/gaming-cognitive-services-speech-to-text).
 Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.